 Staff development days devoted to customized instruction have further helped our staff to set goals, develop alternate assessments in the classroom, and design curriculum to address school goals related to student areas of struggle.
-Quizzes, tests, project-based assessments, group assessments, and informal observations all combine to provide a complete picture of each student's progress.
+Formative and summative assessments via quizzes, tests, project-based assessments, group assessments, and informal observations all combine to provide a complete picture of each student's progress.